 Intramuscular Stimulation (IMS)

-Intramuscular Stimulation (IMS) is an effective treatment for chronic pain of neuropathic origin.
+Intramuscular Simulation (IMS), also known as dry needling, is an ideal treatment for chronic pain of neuropathic origin.
 Neuropathic pain occurs when nerves malfunction following a trauma such as whiplash, back injury, or repetitive strain.
-These malfunctioning nerves become extremely sensitive and cause muscle tightness and shortening, changes in blood flow, and turn normal sensory inputs into painful ones.
+These irritated nerves become extremely sensitive and cause muscle tightness and shortening, changes in blood flow, and turn normal sensory inputs into painful ones.

 IMS was developed by Dr. Chan Gunn while he was a physician at the Worker’s Compensation Board of British Columbia in the 70’s, where he investigated the large number of mysteriously stubborn cases after frustration with the ineffective modalities at his disposal.
 He subsequently developed this neuropathic model, based on scientific research, to explain his observations.